gorkunov/smartpairs.vim/README.markdown

 "default is 1
 let g:smartpairs_uber_mode = 1

+"Start selection from word
+"If there is no regions then select word
+"default is 0
+let g:smartpairs_start_from_word = 1

 "Key for running smartpairs in the selection mode
 "for extending selection with IN-mod (like vi") "default is 'm'